I Want To...

-Welcome to the Johns Hopkins Hospitalist Program web page.
+Welcome to the Johns Hopkins Hospitalist Program webpage.
 Our clinical mission is to provide state-of-the-art, comprehensive, evidence-based clinical care to hospitalized patients from East Baltimore, the metropolitan area, and around the world.
-Now Hiring Hospitalists.

-Our Academic Hospitalists care for a wide range of medical patients in three distinct settings at the Johns Hopkins Hospital: 1) a closed-bed Hospitalist Unit with medical student and resident rotators and night-time coverage by fellows; 2) Two Hospitalist-run housestaff services; 3) the historic teaching firms of the Osler Residency Program; 4) the Internal Medicine Consult Service; and 5) the Procedure Service.
+Our academic hospitalists care for a wide range of medical patients in several distinct settings at the Johns Hopkins Hospital: 1) A closed-bed Hospitalist Unit with medical student and resident rotators and night-time coverage by nocturnists and moonlighters; 2) Teaching services staffed by residents of the Osler Residency Program; 3) The Internal Medicine Consult Service.
+Select hospitalists are also members of the Bedside Procedure Service.

-In 2006 we initiated the Johns Hopkins Hospitalist Scholars Program, an innovative program designed to provide academic funding (up to $12,000 per year) for each faculty member who seeks to build an academic career at Hopkins.
+Faculty members are encouraged and supported to pursue scholarship.
+To facilitate academics, our program features the Johns Hopkins Hospitalist Scholars Program, an innovative program designed to provide academic funding (up to $12,000 per year) for each faculty member who seeks to build an academic career at Hopkins.
+Our faculty also benefit from fruitful academic collaboration with other faculty in the Division of General Internal Medicine and across other specialties.
+We have a broad range of academic interests ranging from venous thromboembolic disease to system innovations that improve hospital efficiency and patient engagement.

-Second and third year Internal Medicine residents training in an ACGME recognized program who wish to gain experience in Hospital Medicine may apply for the four-week visiting resident elective.
-The elective provides an excellent opportunity for residents who are considering a career as a hospitalist or a fellowship in hospital medicine to experience training in an academic patient-care model at Johns Hopkins Hospital.
-To apply, contact the director of education for the hospitalist service, Dr. Padmini Ranasinghe, at firstname.lastname@example.org.
+- Resident Elective Rotation: Second and third year Internal Medicine residents training in an ACGME recognized program who wish to gain experience in Hospital Medicine may apply for the four-week visiting resident elective.
+The elective provides an excellent opportunity for residents who are considering a career as a hospitalist or a fellowship in hospital medicine to experience clinical work in an academic center.
+To apply, contact the director of education for the hospitalist service, Dr. Padmini Ranasinghe, at email@example.com.
 Applications are reviewed on a rolling basis.